 Sequential approach.
-The sequential approach to new town centre uses is set out within PPS4 (Planning for Sustainable Economic Development) the NPPF.
+The sequential approach to new town centre uses is set out within the NPPF.
 It applies to all town centre-related activities and it states that, if possible, facilities should be accommodated in the centre, failing that on the edge of the centre.